SunnyXu/Broad-crossreactivity-of-the-T-cell-repertoire-achieves-specific-and-rapid-target-searching/README.md

-If you use any of the codes, please cite https://sites.google.com/site/jinxuphys2018/code/immune-response.
+If you use any of the codes, please cite the GitHub website.
 Initial version of this paper is avaliable on arXiv https://arxiv.org/abs/1712.04633.